corsairmarks/more_standard_districts/mod/README.md

     * Apply base game colony automation and designation changes
     * Apply base game research building changes
 * 2.1.0 Exclude the basic More Standard Districts from Planetary Diversity's Planetary Habitats
+    * Special thanks to Gatzek for help with the correct special `district_set`s
     * Add Polish localisation by Gatzek

 ## Source Code